-- (1) The payment service provider of the payer shall ensure that the payment amount would reach the account of the payment service provider of the payee no later than on the business day following the receipt of the payment order unless otherwise provided for in this Act. - (2) If a payment order is initiated on paper, the term specified in subsection (1) of this section may be extended by one more business day. - (3) If a payment is initiated by or through a payee, the payment service provider of the payee shall transmit the payment order to the payment service provider of the payer within the period of time agreed on between the payee and the payment service provider of the payee.
-In the case of a direct debit order, a payment order shall be transmitted within such period of time that enables the execution of the direct debit order at the agreed time. - (4) The payment service provider of the payee shall make the payment amount available to the payee promptly after receipt thereof in its account. - (5) If a payment account must be debited upon execution of a payment order, the debit value date shall not be earlier than the date on which the payment account is debited by the amount of the payment transaction. - (6) If a consumer places cash on an account opened with the payment service provider in the currency used in the account, the payment service provider shall ensure that the payment amount would be available to the payee promptly after receipt of the cash by the payment service provider.
-If the client of the payment service provider is not a consumer, the payment amount shall be made available to the payee no later than on the following business day after receipt of the cash by the payment service provider. - (7) The credit value date for the account of the payee may not be later than the business day on which the amount of the payment transaction is credited to the account of the payment service provider of the payee.
+- (1) The payment service provider of the payer shall ensure that the payment amount would reach the account of the payment service provider of the payer no later than on the settlement day following the receipt of the payment order unless otherwise provided for in this Act.
+[RT I 2010, 2, 3 entry into force 22.01.2010] - (2) If a payment order is initiated on paper, the term specified in subsection (1) of this section may be extended by one more settlement day.

+- (3) If a payment is initiated by or through a payee, the payment service provider of the payee shall transmit the payment order to the payment service provider of the payer within the period of time agreed on between the payee and the payment service provider of the payee.
+In the case of a direct debit order, a payment order shall be transmitted within such period of time that enables the execution of the direct debit order at the agreed time.
+[RT I 2010, 2, 3 entry into force 22.01.2010] - (4) The payment service provider of the payee shall make the amount of the payment available to the payee immediately after the receipt thereof in its account if the payment service provider does not provide, after receipt of the amount of the payment, the service of conversion of any other currency than the euro or a currency of a Member State.

+- (5) If a payment account must be debited upon execution of a payment order, the debit value date shall not be earlier than the date on which the payment account is debited by the amount of the payment transaction.
+[RT I 2010, 2, 3 entry into force 22.01.2010] - (6) If a consumer places cash on an account opened with the payment service provider in the currency used in the account, the payment service provider shall ensure that the payment amount would be available to the payee promptly after receipt of the cash by the payment service provider.
+If the client of the payment service provider is not a consumer, the payment amount shall be made available to the payee no later than on the following settlement day after receipt of the cash by the payment service provider.

+[RT I 2010, 2, 3 entry into force 22.01.2010] - (7) The credit value date for the account of the payee may not be later than the settlement day on which the amount of the payment transaction is credited to the account of the payment service provider of the payee.
 The earliest debit value date for the account of the payer may not be earlier than the actual time of debiting of this account.

+(8) A payment service provider may prefer the execution of the payment order transmitted by a payer to execution of payment orders transmitted through the payment initiation service in the case this is objectively justified in connection with the mutual agreement between the payment service provider and the payer on execution of the orders of the payer.